 Perhaps we wanted to dig into Galicia’s peculiarities so bad that our desire ended up limiting our chance to see (and feel) all shades of gray out there.

-We gather our surf knowledge on Europe (which isn’t much) and agree that if we are to find waves in Portugal, it will be in Sagres.
+We gather our surf knowledge about Europe (which isn’t much) and agree that if we are to find waves in Portugal, it will be in Sagres.

 Enveloped by the feeling of ‘no time to waste’, we pack our tents and get ready to leave that very night.
 As soon as the sun goes down, we set off southbound on the E1, towards Santiago de Compostela and onward to Portuguese lands.

-According to our estimates, if we drive all night at a comfortable pace we will get to Sagres just in time for the sunrise.
+According to our estimates, if we drive all night at a comfortable pace, we will get to Sagres just in time for sunrise.
 The road is as plain and straight as they come.
-By rolling down the windows I can sense a variation in the humidity of the air and, consequently on the landscape.
+By rolling down the windows I can sense a variation in the humidity of the air and, consequently, on the landscape.

 A couple of hours into Portugal and we pass through the outskirts of Porto – its craggy terrain dotted with rundown buildings give the city a bohemian air, while the Douro River welcomes the fresh Atlantic breeze glowing with the esplanade’s spotlights.